corentinbeaulieu/mpc/doc/src/contribute/contribute_merge_request.rst

 	git checkout mr-A
 	git rebase`origin/devel

 2. (bis) In some *rare* scenarios, it may not be convenient to rebase the branch.
 Mainly this can occur after you try to rebase it and it comes with **a lot** of conflicts.
 The main pattern is because your branch modify a set of lines multiple times (once per commit for instance) and the devel branch modified it in the meantime.
-When rebasing,**each commit** may create a conflit, leading to a rebasing nightmare.
+When rebasing,**each commit** may create a conflict, leading to a rebasing nightmare.
 In that type of scenario *only*, and with the approval of the reviewing peers/maintainers, a punctual merge can be done.
 To do so, instead of the rebase, run the following command.
 You'll have to resolve conflicts only once (only the last versions of devel & mr-A branch will be compared):

 .. code-block:: sh